 Now my issue is that motherhood has fundamentally changed me.
 I work (and enjoy working), but I don’t want to work full-time and, dare I say it, I now lack the ambition and perhaps the confidence for a complete change of direction.
 Again, I think my mum would have helped me here.
 I sometimes feel like I’ve missed the boat.
 Although I’m not actually sure what type of boat that was and where it was going.

-However – and this is a BIG however – if I hadn’t chosen the path I did, I would have missed out on a lot of fun, travel, friends and experiences and I wouldn’t have met my wonderful husband and had our three amazing children.
+However – and this is a BIG however – if I hadn’t chosen the path I did, I would have missed out on a lot of fun, travel, friends and experiences; I wouldn’t have met my wonderful husband and had our three amazing children.

 I’m still working on that winning Dragon’s Den idea though…